It is an exaggerated or irrational fear of crowds; the person is terrified by the congestion of people and thinks he is in danger.

 - In an elevator.

 Fear does not simply develop without cause.
 There is always a specific reason.
-In some cases, it occurs in childhood when the child is in the stage of formation of his personal space.
+In some cases, it occurs in childhood when the child is in the stage of forming his personal space.

-If parents constantly limit it, then demophobia can develop later.
+If parents constantly limit it, then chemophobia can develop later.
 When a child grows up, he has unpleasant feelings associated with a group of people.

-Demophobia can be accompanied by various nervous disorders and mental illnesses.
+Various nervous disorders and mental illnesses can accompany Demophobia.
 Some do not tolerate other people’s touches or unpleasant odors.

-It is important to understand that each person has their own distance.
-When a person establishes it clearly, they feel completely secure.
-But demophobics do not feel this distance, so these people perceive it too sensitively.
+It is essential to understand that each person has their distance.
+When a person establishes it clearly, they feel entirely secure.
+However, demophobics do not feel this distance, so these people perceive it too sensitively.

-Often when a person has to communicate with many people a day, he simply runs away from everyone, because he wants to be alone and if timely measures are not taken, the tension will constantly increase.
+Often when a person has to communicate with many people a day, he runs away from everyone because he wants to be alone, and if timely measures are not taken, the tension will constantly increase.

-According to psychologists, the phobia of a large number of people, unlike many other phobias, can originate not only in childhood, when the subconscious has not yet been formed to the end, but also at a fairly adult age.
+According to psychologists, many people’s phobias, unlike many other phobias, can originate not only in childhood, when the subconscious has not yet been formed to the end but also at a reasonably mature age.